RedisBloom/RedisBloom/docs/docs/_index.md

 A **top-k** maintains a list of _k_ most frequently seen items.

-**t-digest** estimates quantiles based on a data stream or a large dataset of floating-point values.
+**t-digest** estimates percentiles based on a data stream or a large dataset of floating-point values.

 ## Bloom vs. Cuckoo filters
 Bloom filters typically exhibit better performance and scalability when inserting